About Seine, Paris

 Overview of Seine

-Paris is brimful with interesting attractions like Eiffel Tower, Louvre Museum, Musee D Orsay, Notre Dame Cathedral and Luxembourg Gardens.
-You can also check out the whole list of things to do in Paris.
+Seine is not a popular tourist spot and visitors exploring prime attractions like Eiffel Tower, Louvre Museum, Musee D Orsay, Notre Dame Cathedral and Luxembourg Gardens.
+For more popular attractions visit things to do in Paris.

 For other interesting insights of the city, you can explore Paris tours.

 Want to plan a DIY trip?
 Use Paris trip planner for the same.

 You can add cozy hotels in Paris like HÃÂ´tel Du Vieux Marais, HÃÂ´tel Ecole Centrale and Hotel De La Bretonnerie.